uhmgreyhats/meeting-agendas/README.md

-# meeting-agendas
+# Meeting Agendas
-weekly meeting agendas
+Slides, notes, and other relvant info from each weekly meeting